poplatek/payment-methods-book/dankort/dankortmobil/README.md

 ## Purchase use case

-- Clerk inputs a low value sales price
+- Clerk inputs a low value sales price (Below 200 DKK, circa $30)
 - Customer pays via Bluetooth tap using the mobile phone
 - All devices signal purchase success:
  - The payment terminal display a purchase success screen